kozh/kozh/README.md

 - 👋 Hi, I’m @kozh.
 I'm a risk manager in investment finance and life insurance.
 Currently i'm highly interested in python.
-I've made a few some Jupiter calculators for my professional routine and now i'm converting them to web applications.
+I've made a few Jupiter notebooks for my professional routine and now i'm converting them to web applications.

 - 👀 I’m interested in full stack development.
 I'm exploring Django, Vue, JS and using Python for core calculations.